tomcam/vuepress.github.io/default2.md

 ## YAML is optional

 Not all files contain YAML.
-It is very likely to appear on your home page, but it's possible that many pages in your site with simpler formatting won't needed it.
+It is very likely to appear on your home page, but it's possible that many interior pages in your site with simpler formatting won't needed it.

 ## YAML may contain comments